Tuesday, June 25, 2024

 It's Not the Konami Code

 I have just finished Ian Livingstone's 2022 Fighting Fantasy gamebook Shadow of the Giants.
 It's not too bad!
 The main issue is that for the most part there's only an illusion of meaningful choice; decisions either loop back to the point where the choice was made so you can get back on the correct path, or they don't matter because either option has a roughly equivalent effect on later events.
-As a result things do feel a bit basic and linear, but also more gentle than the Sir Ian of old, where incorrect choices would be punished by death.
+As a result things do feel a bit basic and linear, but also more gentle than the Sir Ian of old, who would not hesitate to punish incorrect choices with a gleeful "Your adventure ends here."

 (There is one very arbitrary choice towards the end that feels like 1980's Ian, but it's the only occurrence I found.)